chesshacker/pages-starter/index.md

 2. [Git Gud](https://kaitlin1.github.io/RowdyGaming/getgood)

 That's it!
-You should now download the only we play - Blade & Soul.
+You should now download the only game we play - [Blade & Soul](www.bladeandsoul.com).